Is there life insurance for non-U.S. citizens? For the surprising answer, read on.

 Here’s a question we’re asked every once in a while here at AccuQuote: “Can I get life insurance if I am not a U.S. citizen?”

 The short answer is…yes.
-You may qualify for a life insurance policy here in the U.S., but only if you have a Green Card or Permanent Visa.
+You may qualify for a life insurance policy here in the U.S., but only if you have a Green Card or carrier approved Visa.
 Most carriers also require that you have been living in the United States for at least 2 years.
 If you have been in the U.S. for less than one year, carriers will classify you as a “Non-Resident,” even if you are in the process of applying for a visa.

 1) Date of birth